datagrok-ai/public/help/develop/packages/js-api.md

 ### Shell

-Datarok visual shell is used to get access to top-level views, tables, methods, and platform states.
+Datagrok visual shell is used to get access to top-level views, tables, methods, and platform states.

 Learn more here: [Datagrok Shell reference](https://datagrok.ai/js-api/classes/dg.Shell)